dmurray14/rivian-influxdb-loader/readme.md

 This is a poorly written Rivian data scraper.
 "Vehicle-all" data is pulled from the Rivian API every 5 seconds and new data is loaded into an InfluxDB.
 Grafana is available for visualizing.

+It is recommended to create a separate "driver" account for the API in case rate-limiting causes account-related errors.
+We poll less often than the app, but this is still a good idea (thanks @jrgutier).

 Grafana runs on port `3000` and InfluxDB runs on port `8086`.

 Default username: `rivian`